jaredbeck/graph_matching/README.md

 Finds maximum [matchings][6] in undirected [graphs][7].

-Implements modern algorithms for finding maximum cardinality and maximum weighted matchings in undirected graphs and bigraphs.
+Implements efficient algorithms for finding maximum cardinality and maximum weighted matchings in undirected graphs and bigraphs.
 Uses data structures and traversal algorithms from the [Ruby Graph Library (RGL)][4].